Kerbal Space Program 2: Development

 In November 2020, creative director Nate Simpson announced that the release date was delayed again to 2022.
 In June 2021, it was announced via the game's official Twitter account that the game would also be launching on the PlayStation 5 and Xbox Series X/S in 2022.
 In May 2022, a delay to early 2023 was announced.

-In October 2022, an early access date of February 24, 2023, was announced.
+In October 2022, a Windows early access date of February 24, 2023 was announced.
 Private Division and Intercept Games also published a roadmap detailing future development.
-Early Access will aim to have all the features and content of the original Kerbal Space Program, but with an improved user experience, new parts, and improved tutorials.
-Future developments will add science, colonies, interstellar travel, multiplayer, improved exploration and resource gathering.
-The game is also set to be released for PlayStation 5 and Xbox Series X and Series S in the future.
+Early Access aimed to have all the features and content of the original Kerbal Space Program, but with an improved user experience, new parts, and improved tutorials.
+Promised future developments include science, colonies, interstellar travel, multiplayer, improved exploration and resource gathering.